Category

 What Is Heat Stress?

-Heat stress means that someone has been exposed to extreme heat for too long without the ability to cool down.
-Heat stress can lead to heat-related injuries like heat cramps, heat rash, heat exhaustion, and heat stroke.
+Heat stress occurs when someone is exposed to extreme heat for too long without the ability to cool down.
+It can lead to heat-related injuries like heat cramps, heat rash, heat exhaustion, and heat stroke.
 If left untreated, heat stress can even lead to death.

-When you know that extreme heat conditions are likely, you can take actions to prevent dangerous exposure for your workers.
+When you know that extreme heat conditions are likely, you can take action to prevent dangerous exposure for your workers.
 Our comprehensive heat safety checklist includes an overview of the heat advisory, watch, and warning conditions.
-By tracking these extreme heat alerts from your local news or threat intelligence partner, you’ll be able to take appropriate—and necessary—steps to protect your people from possible heat stress before the danger is imminent.
+By tracking these extreme heat alerts from your local news or threat intelligence partner, you can take appropriate—and necessary—steps to protect your people from possible heat stress before imminent danger.

 heat warning levels